 Drill Matching Bolt Holes

 First, let’s look at the classic way with measuring and marking.
-It’s easy and straightforward, but has several steps with a lot of room for error.
+It is easy and straightforward, but has several steps with a lot of room for error.

 The Classic Method

-Measurements For HolesFor the sake of illustration, we’ll use a simple example of mounting a taillight.
+Measurements For HolesFor the sake of illustration, we will use a simple example of mounting a taillight.
 The light comes looking beautiful, and the website even has some dimensions for the holes.
 (Image from etrailer.com).

 So, we lay it all out on the steel, with measurements for each hole, then following instructions from this post about drilling, we punch and drill each hole.
-Hopefully we did the math right as we set it all up.
+Hopefully we did the math right as we set it all up to drill matching bolt holes for attachment.

 For situations like this, there is a simpler way.